 Two other Gay Village bathhouses well worth checking out are GI Joe Sauna which is generally considered to be the preferred destination among guys into fetish, leather, and kink (there are rooms with slings); and Sauna Centre-Ville which is bigger with locals, it's less expensive, a bit older, and has fewer frills, but those who come here regularly find no shortage of thrills.
 GI Joe, on the other hand, is quite a well-done sauna, with two hot tubs, a popular rooftop sunning area, and multiple areas for group play.
 If you find Oasis a bit too vanilla for your tastes, you might want to give GI Joe a try.

 The city's other gay saunas are located a bit farther from the primary gay district, on the Plateau, and cater more to locals, which can be fun if you're seeking a more authentic experience.
 Keep in mind that the clientele and staff at these other spots may be less likely to speak English, but then again, you're probably not as a Sauna in search of stimulating conversation.

-Colonial, 514-285-0132), which claims to be the oldest bathhouse on the continent - it opened over a century ago in 1914.
+Another option on the Plateau is the historic Bain Colonial which claims to be the oldest bathhouse on the continent, it opened over a century ago in 1914.
 With a central location near Boulevard Saint-Laurent, a lovely rooftop terrace, and attractive steam, sauna, and shower facilities, it's definitely cultivated a loyal fan base over the years.
 However, outsiders may find it a little hard to fit in, as the clientele skews heavily toward long-time locals.